-One of the hometown guys, who I actually had a crush on for about 5 minutes when I was 14, stepped forward, very close to me.
+One of the hometown guys, whom I actually had a crush on for about 3 days when I was 14, stepped forward, very close to me.
 He smelled like pot.
 Scratch that, reeked of pot.

 “As a guy, I’m going to give you a little advice.
 We don’t care if you’re not tan or wearing a ratty t-shirt, okay?”
 THEN…

 “If he isn’t with someone already, tonight could be the night he meets someone he really likes.
 There could be another you on that pier this very moment, scoping him out or vice versa.”

 That second gem of advice hit me like a boulder to the cranium.
 Suddenly I was completely sober.
 This was the sagest advice ever.
 Suddenly, my fear evaporated and I needed to see him now, ugly or not.